The Gnarbox storage platform comes with extensive editing and post-production features.

 The Gnarbox is made for use in out of the way wilderness areas with GoPros and other types of highly mobile cameras.
 However, it works just as well with full-size pro camera systems.
 It has integrated microSD and SD card slots, as well as two USB ports.
 Battery life is up to six hours.
 There is a complete video editing suite so users can put together a highlight reel on location.

-The Gnarbox is available in a 128GB version for $299.99 and a 256GB version for $399.99.
-Gnarbox 2.0 SSD,now completing a Kickstarter campaign, is under development and will be available soon.
+The Gnarbox is available in 128GB and 256GB versions.
+Gnarbox 2.0 SSD has completed a Kickstarter campaign, and is now available.

 Related Editorial Content